brsmsn/gware/README.md

 ## Is this Safe?

 gware's number generator uses go's `crypto/rand` package which is a cryptographically secure pseudo random number generator (CSPRNG), the true nature of go's CSPRNG is actually a wrapper for your operating system's CSPRNG.
 Numbers generated from a CSPRNG are suitable for many cryptographic operations.
 Knowing this is it safe?
 Yes!
-If you ultra paranoid stick with the standard method of a set of casino dies and paper.
+If you ultra paranoid stick with the standard method of a set of casino die and paper.

 ## Installation